 In otoplasty, middle ear implants serve as replacements for damaged or redundant ossicles.
-Thanks to them, the defect mechanical chain of sound transmission between the tympanum and the stapes footplate can be restored.
+They restore the defect mechanical chain of sound transmission between the tympanum and the stapes footplate.

 There are two basic types of middle ear implants:

 1. Total implants, or TORP ( Total Ossicular Replacement Prosthesis) – total ossicular replacement; functional stapes footplate